-Sanctum, by Lily Mae Martin, 56cm x 76cm, ink on cotton paper, 2025
+Days with cats (Luna) by Lily Mae Martin, 14,8 x 21cm, ink on paper, 2026.

 A (very beautiful) woman said to me that I can finish this drawing in time for an exhibition in September, I had been doubting myself.
 The drawing is currently being framed by my fabulous framer and friend.
 Really pleased to be making larger works again.